Zaid-Jarrar/data-structures-and-algorithms/data_structures/stack-and-queue/README.md

     dequeue method takes in one optional argument that retrieves  the animal the user inputs if it exists. if it doesnt it will return the longest stayed animal

+    validate_brackets function takes a string of brackets and returns True if the brackets are balanced and False otherwise

 - [x] Top-level README “Table of Contents” is updated
 - [x] README for this challenge is complete